-Areas which meet the criteria for Essential Fish Habitat-Habitat Areas of Particular Concern (EFH-HAPCs) for spiny lobster include Florida Bay, Biscayne Bay, Card Sound, and coral/hardbottom habitat from Jupiter Inlet, Florida through the Dry Tortugas, Florida.
+Areas which meet the criteria for EFH-HAPCs for spiny lobster include Florida Bay, Biscayne Bay, Card Sound, and coral/hardbottom habitat from Jupiter Inlet, Florida through the Dry Tortugas, Florida.
 A summary evaluation of the EFH-HAPC as it relates to the criteria is presented in Table 4-13.